Second Battle of Lexington: To Lexington

-On October 14, Curtis named his command the Army of the Border and organized into two divisions: the First Division under Blunt and the Second Division under Deitzler.
-Blunt's division was a mixed force of militia and army soldiers, while Deitzler's force was composed of militiamen.
-Of Curtis's roughly 16,000 to 18,000 men, all but 4,000 were militia.
+On October 14, Curtis named his command the Army of the Border and organized it into two divisions: the First Division under Blunt and the Second Division under Deitzler.
+Blunt's division was a mixed force of militia and army soldiers, while Deitzler's force was composed entirely of militiamen.
+Of Curtis's roughly 16,000 to 18,000 troops, all but 4,000 were militia.
 Blunt had his troops at Hickman Mills, Missouri, that same day.
 He organized his division into three brigades there.
 (Note: A fourth brigade was added to Blunt's division a week later.)
 Blunt's first brigade, under the command of Colonel Charles R. Jennison, was composed of the 15th Kansas Cavalry Regiment and part of the 3rd Wisconsin Cavalry Regiment.
 The second brigade was commanded by Colonel Thomas Moonlight and consisted of the 11th Kansas Cavalry Regiment and parts of the 5th Kansas Cavalry Regiment and the 16th Kansas Cavalry Regiment.
-Moonlight was a political partisan for Lane, while Jennison was a former backer of Lane who had since switched to the Carney fold, while Blunt himself was a Lane support.
+Moonlight was a political partisan for Lane, while Jennison was a former backer of Lane who had since switched to the Carney fold, while Blunt himself was a Lane supporter.
 The third brigade's commander, Colonel Charles W. Blair, was less politically involved than the other two, and his brigade contained part of the 14th Kansas Cavalry Regiment and three militia units (the 3rd, 6th, and 10th Kansas State Militia).
-Each brigade was assigned an artillery battery, with Blair's brigade getting an extra artillery section; this amounted to four guns each for Jennison Moonlight and eight for Blair, two of which were from a militia unit.
+Each brigade was assigned an artillery battery, Blair's brigade getting an extra artillery section; this amounted to four guns each for Jennison and Moonlight and eight for Blair, two of which were from a militia unit.

 Having some of the militia under Blunt's command caused further political issues in the form of militia Brigadier General Charles W. Fishback, who resented being subordinate to a colonel.
-Fishback under his own initiative ordered one of the militia regiments assigned to Blair back to Kansas, an order which was countermanded by Blunt, who had Fishback arrested.
+Fishback, under his own initiative, ordered one of the militia regiments assigned to Blair back to Kansas, an order which was countermanded by Blunt, who had Fishback arrested.
 Even after the militia had been called out, political issues between Carney and Blunt continued.
-Sanborn and Pleasanton had not kept in continuous contact with Price, and the telegraph link between Curtis and the Union troops on the other side of Price's force had been broken.
-Lacking good reports of Price's location, doubts grew in the mind of Carney and other influential Kansans that Price's force was actually a threat to Kansas; fears that Curtis was interfering with the upcoming election or that northeastern Kansas had been left exposed to pro-Confederate Missouri guerrillas remained.
+Sanborn and Pleasonton had not kept in continuous contact with Price, and the telegraph link between Curtis and the Union troops on the other side of Price's force had been broken.
+Lacking good reports of Price's location, doubts grew in the mind of Carney and other influential Kansans that Price's force was actually a threat to Kansas.
+Fears remained that Curtis was interfering with the upcoming election or that northeastern Kansas had been left exposed to pro-Confederate Missouri guerrillas.